 • You only have to pay your cost-sharing amount when you get covered services.
-We do not allow providers to add additional separate charges, called "balance billing."
+We do not allow providers to add additional separate charges, called balance billing.
+This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.